Home/Meats/Raw Elk Skirt

 Instructions

 2. 2.
-In a bowl, mix peanut butter, soy sauce, honey, and lime juice to create the sauce.
+In a bowl, whisk together peanut butter, soy sauce, honey, and lime juice to create the sauce.

 3. 3.
-Serve elk strips in lettuce leaves, drizzled with peanut sauce and topped with chopped peanuts and cilantro.
+Serve sliced elk skirt in lettuce leaves drizzled with peanut sauce and topped with chopped peanuts.

 Elk Skirt and Sweet Potato Hash

-A hearty breakfast hash featuring elk skirt and sweet potatoes, sautéed with onions and peppers for a nutritious start to your day.
+A hearty breakfast hash featuring diced elk skirt, sweet potatoes, and bell peppers, perfect for a nutritious start to your day.

 Ingredients